beliaev-maksim/ansys-electronic-transformer-act/README.md

  4. Push your branch to your fork
  5. Create a Pull Request for merging

- Note: all code changes should follow as much as possible PEP8 guideline and all unittests should pass validation
+ Note: all code changes should follow PEP8 guideline and all unittests should pass validation

  ### Bugs and Issues
  If you find some bug or wrong data please open an issue on GitHub project page